-In the last couple of years, there has been an intensification of interest in the possibility of undiscovered tunnels and chambers in or under the Great Sphinx of Giza.*
+In recent decades there has been renewed interest in the possibility of undiscovered tunnels and chambers beneath the Great Sphinx of Giza.

-An internet search for "tunnels and chambers of the Sphinx" will usually result in finding an image something like the one shown here, showing the conjectured location of tunnels and rooms within the head and body of the Great Sphinx.
-For now, at least, elaborate chambers and tunnels such as these have to remain in the realm of fantasy.
-But that is not to say that there are no chambers and tunnels associated with the Great Sphinx of Giza - because there are.
+An internet search for “tunnels and chambers of the Sphinx” will usually reveal images like the one shown here, showing the conjectured location of tunnels and rooms within the head and body of the Great Sphinx.
+For now, elaborate systems of chambers and passages such as these remain undiscovered.

-A speculative reconstruction of chambers and tunnels found within the Great Sphinx of Giza based on a photograph by Francis Frith from 1858 held in the Getty Museum.
+Speculative reconstruction of underground chambers and tunnels beneath the Great Sphinx of Giza, based on an 1858 photograph by Francis Frith in the Getty Museum.

 An account of the Great Sphinx of Giza dating from the 17th century CE reveals some bizarre details of how the Great Sphinx was understood before modern excavation.
 In his book published in 1674, Georg Christoff Von Neitzschitz reported that: